 Cuirim fáilte roimh an Aire Stáit, Teachta Feighan.
 I thank him for attending.

 The sexual health and crisis pregnancy programme has helped to fund and provide seed capital to meet our aspirations under Healthy Ireland to tackle the stigma of HIV and to reduce the numbers.
 The rates for this year are on a par with previous years and there is a worry about the trends.
 Our focus must be on achieving the goals and on maintaining funding.
-As a country we have signed up to Fast-Track Cities, the global partnership with the 90-90-90 outlook and outcome, and we all must be committed to making testing easier, to know our status while community testing must be made available, awareness raised, and the stigma that still exists in the context of HIV reduced.
+As a country we have signed up to Fast-Track Cities, the global partnership with the 90-90-90 outlook and outcome, and we all must be committed to making testing easier in order that we can all know our status, with community testing made available, as well as to raising awareness and reducing the stigma that still exists in the context of HIV.

 In the context of Cork, I pay tribute to the staff and leadership of the Sexual Health Centre who are doing Trojan work during this pandemic with the outreach, support programme and counselling that has been available.
 Their HIV sexually transmitted infection, STI, clinic has been open throughout the pandemic.
 It is a facility and service available to people and the clinic must be commended on this.